kmaeda16/RCGAToolbox/README.md

 1. Download RCGAToolbox from https://github.com/kmaeda16/RCGAToolbox.
 2. Place the directory `RCGAToolbox` (or `RCGAToolbox-master`) somewhere favorable (e.g. Documents/MATLAB/).
 3. Run the installation script `RCGAToolbox_Install.m` under the directory `RCGAToolbox/install/`.
-It installs not only RCGAToolbox core components but also IQM Tools, SundialsTB, and libSBML.
+It installs not only RCGAToolbox core components but also necessary third-party tools: IQM Tools, SundialsTB, and libSBML.

 ## Uninstallation